-COM 150 Intro to Mass Communication 3 0 3 Prerequisites: ENG 111
+COM 150 Intro to Mass Communication

 This course introduces print and electronic media and the new information technologies in terms of communication theory and as economic, political, and social institutions.
 Topics include the nature, history, functions, and responsibilities of mass communication industries in a global environment and their role and impact in American society.
 Upon completion, students should be able to demonstrate awareness of the pervasive nature of mass media and how media operate in an advanced post-industrial society.
-COM 150 has been approved for transfer under the Comprehensive Articulation Agreement as a pre-major and/or elective course requirement.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

-COM 231 0 3 Public Speaking 3
+COM 231 Public Speaking